captbaritone/jordaneldredge.com/_posts/2019-04-16-implementing-a-robust-web-audio-api-balance-node.md

 # Two Gain Nodes

-Our initial approach, built by [Joseph Portelli](http://lostsource.com/) ([pull request](https://github.com/captbaritone/webamp/pull/8)), was to use a [ChannelSplitterNode](https://developer.mozilla.org/en-US/docs/Web/API/ChannelSplitterNode) to divide the source node into two sources (left and right), attach a [GainNode](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) to each of those and then merge them back together with a [ChannelMergerNode](https://developer.mozilla.org/en-US/docs/Web/API/ChannelMergerNode) node.
+Our initial approach, built by [Joseph Portelli](http://lostsource.com/) ([pull request](https://github.com/captbaritone/webamp/pull/8)), used a [ChannelSplitterNode](https://developer.mozilla.org/en-US/docs/Web/API/ChannelSplitterNode) to divide the source node into two sources (left and right), attach a [GainNode](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) to each of those and then merge them back together with a [ChannelMergerNode](https://developer.mozilla.org/en-US/docs/Web/API/ChannelMergerNode) node.

 While this generally worked, it suffered from a flaw with mono audio files.
 The channel splitter node does not know anything about the number of channels in the source node so splitting a mono audio source results in a left source that contains all the mono signal, and a right source that is silent, rather than playing the same mono signal in both left and right channels.